tarantool/doc/doc/book/connectors/__c.rst

     `int tnt_set(struct tnt_stream *s, int option, variant option-value)`

-**CONNECT:** Now that the stream named ``tnt`` exists and is associated with a URI, this example program can connect to the server.
+**CONNECT:** Now that the stream named ``tnt`` exists and is associated with a URI, this example program can connect to a server.

 .. code-block:: c